Accounting for Trade Discount: Definition, Treatment, and Impact

 Definition

-A trade discount is a reduction in the listed price of goods or services, offered by a seller to a buyer.
-It is usually given for bulk purchases or as part of a business agreement.
-The discount is deducted before recording the transaction in the accounts.
+A trade discount is a reduction in the list price of goods or services that a seller offers to a buyer, typically to encourage bulk purchases or to strengthen business relationships.
+The trade discount is calculated before recording the transaction, meaning it does not appear in the business’s financial statements.
+Instead, the transaction is recorded at the net amount after deducting the discount.

 Key Features of Trade Discounts